 Offer management for atrophy if present on examination (Genitourinary symptoms)

-Please refer to gynaecology at UHBW or NBT in line with local pathways, with appropriate urgency.
+Please refer to gynaecology at UHBW or NBT in line with local pathways, as per the flowchart above.

 Patients Resources